top of page

 I should stop now and go to bed.
 Why am I doing this?
 Why can't I just stop.
 No, really stop.
 Just give in to it, you're fine, why bother.
 It's just too hard.
 Crack another one.

-That conversation, the one that runs on a loop at the end of a long night, is exhausting in a way that's hard to explain to someone who hasn't experienced it or something similar.
+That conversation, the one that runs on a loop at the end of a long night, is exhausting in a way that's hard to explain to someone who hasn't experienced it.
 Because on the outside everything looks fine.
 Career intact.
 Family intact.
 Functioning.

 And yet there you are at eleven o'clock on a Sunday night negotiating with yourself again.

 You're not alone in that.
 That loop is not a character flaw and it's not a sign that something is fundamentally broken in you.
-It's what happens when a substance that's been wired into your daily life for decades starts to cost more than it's worth.
+It's what happens something that's been wired into your daily life for decades starts to cost more than it's worth.

 ABOUT ME

-Hello, I'm Tony Richardson, your Alcohol Freedom Coach
+I'm Tony Richardson, an Alcohol Freedom Coach for men over 40.

 I spent 21 years in the Royal Australian Air Force, straight out of high school.
 Drinking wasn't just something we did, it was part of the culture, part of belonging, part of what it meant to be one of the boys.
 Non-drinkers were looked at sideways.
 You worked hard, you drank hard and nobody questioned it.